 Memberships will be available for purchase at all screenings, however, so a No Guests screening may be the perfect time to join up if you or your friends aren’t members yet.

 Members of the Group can bring guests along to screenings provided that the screening is not a ‘No Guests’ screening, you have sufficient guest passes left, and there are still seats left in the cinema.

 Annual memberships include eight guest passes, while Season memberships include two guest passes.
 Your guest entitlements are electronically stored and the Duty Manager at each screening can tell you how many passes you have left.

 Weekly memberships do not include guest passes.

 Each member of the Group may bring up to two children (under 16 years of age) along for free to screenings that are marked ‘No Guests’.
 There is no restriction on the number of children admitted to other films, but this is subject to reason and at the discretion of the Duty Manager on the night.

-All children must remain accompanied by the member during the screening, and entry may be restricted by the film’s censorship rating.
+All children must remain accompanied by the member during the screening, and entry is restricted by the film’s censorship rating.

 If you’ve forgotten your membership card on the night of a screening, we can look you up on your membership system provided you have some photo ID with you.
 Simply ask the Duty Manager to look up your details.